What is strangles in horses?

 • Other forms of nasal discharge

-• A slight loss of appetite
+• A slight loss of appetite.

 Atypical strangles may go unnoticed but infection can still spread.
 If you notice your horse showing mild signs, it’s always sensible to isolate them as a precaution and contact your vet for advice.

-Your vet will advise on the best treatment for strangles but this will mainly involve nursing the horse with supportive care.
-Where multiple vet practices are involved (for instance, on a DIY livery yard) vets will often work together to put a plan in place for the whole yard and designate a lead vet to ensure clear communication.
+Recovery for your horse will mainly involve nursing and supportive care, which your vet will advise you on.
+Where multiple vet practices are involved (for instance, on a DIY livery yard) vets will often work together to put a plan in place for the whole yard and designate a lead vet to make sure there’s clear communication.

 Carriers

-Prevention & testing for strangles
+Prevention and testing for strangles

 What’s it like dealing with a strangles outbreak?